aptech/docs/docs/CR-combinated.rst

     	Harry            Wendy
     	Susan            Wendy

-The first row of the print output 'Jim Harry' is the first and second element of vnames, because the first row of y is equal to '1 2'.
-The fourth row of the print output is 'Harry Susan', because the fourth row of y is '2 3' and 'Harry' is the second element of vnames while 'Susan' is the third element.
+The first row of the print output 'Jim Harry' is the first and second element of *vnames*, because the first row of *y* is equal to '1 2'.
+The fourth row of the print output is 'Harry Susan', because the fourth row of *y* is '2 3' and 'Harry' is the second element of *vnames* while 'Susan' is the third element.

 .. seealso:: Functions :func:`combinate`, :func:`numCombinations`

-combination n choose k Gauss data set